arczi21/sarcasm-detection/README.md

 The Transformer Decoder has been successfully used in applications such as [Generating Wikipedia by Summarizing Long Sequences](https://arxiv.org/abs/1801.10198) and [Improving Language Understanding by Generative Pre-Training](https://s3-us-west-2.amazonaws.com/openai-assets/research-covers/language-unsupervised/language_understanding_paper.pdf).

+### TransformerDecoder with Pre-Training

+The Transformer Decoder was also evaluated in a pre-trained configuration, inspired by the methodology described in the paper [Improving Language Understanding by Generative Pre-Training](https://s3-us-west-2.amazonaws.com/openai-assets/research-covers/language-unsupervised/language_understanding_paper.pdf).
+In this approach, the Transformer Decoder was initially pre-trained on the [Large Movie Review Dataset](https://ai.stanford.edu/~amaas/data/sentiment/).
+This dataset, containing 50,000 movie reviews labeled as positive or negative, provides a rich source of textual data for learning general language representations.

+After pre-training, the Transformer Decoder was fine-tuned on the sarcasm detection dataset.
+Fine-tuning involved training the model specifically on the task of detecting sarcasm in news headlines, leveraging the rich language representations learned during the pre-training phase.
+This two-step process of pre-training followed by fine-tuning helped the model achieve better performance by building on a solid foundation of general language understanding.

 ## Results

 | Model | Accuracy     |